MichiKal/healthcare-resilience/README.md

 # Stress-testing the resilience of the Austrian healthcare system using agent-based simulation

 We use an agent-based model to simulate shocks to the healthcare system by randomly removing doctors from the underlying network.
-The repository contains the codes used for [paper].
+The repository contains the codes used for the paper below.

 Reference:

-_Kaleta, M., Lasser, J., Dervic, E., Yang, L., Sorger, J., Thurner., S., Klimek, P. (2022).
-Stress-testing the resilience of the Austrian healthcare system using agent-based simulation.
-[DOI](adress)_
+_Kaleta, M., Lasser, J., Dervic, E., Yang, L., Sorger, J., Lo Sardo, R., Thurner, S., Klimek, P. (2022).
+Stress-testing the resilience of the Austrian healthcare system using agent-based simulation.(adress)_

-Note the simulation results data is available in the following repository: https://doi.org/10.17605/OSF.IO/H5E9A
+Note the simulation results data is available in the following repository: https://doi.org/10.17605/OSF.IO/H5E9A.

 ## Contents
 The repository contains two folders: ```Code``` contains necessary scripts to run the simulations and analyze and visualize the results, and ```Figures``` containing the Figures shown in the paper.